axtscz/TM1637/README.md

 ## Installation

-This driver requires the [CHIP_IO](https://github.com/xtacocorex/CHIP_IO) python package written by xtacocorex.
+This driver requires the [CHIP_IO](https://github.com/xtacocorex/CHIP_IO) python package written by xtacocorex. *You must install this before the driver will work.*

 For now to install simply add the TM1637.py file to your project and import as needed.
 I may setup a python package later depending on if someone asks or not.